 What to Expect

 - Please arrive at least 10 minutes early for your appointment.
 You will check in and pay at the Member Services desk before your appointment begins.
-Be aware there may be a line to get into the building.
-You will not be able to skip the line if you’re running late.

 - The price for a 60-minute massage is $65.
 We only accept cash tips directly to the massage therapist and cannot provide change (industry standard is 10-20%).